Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Geology Winter 2021 newsletter–catch up on the the latest news and updates from the Geology Department!

 • Congratulations to Professor Ray Rogers, named an endowed chair and Macalester’s latest Dewitt Wallace Professor of Geology!
 (11 February 2020) This is an honor bestowed on a small group of faculty members who are doing amazing work on all fronts – teaching, scholarship, and service to the college and their community.
-Ray will be giving an inaugural lecture in the future to celebrate the appointment.
+Ray gave an inaugural lecture to celebrate the appointment.

 • Geology Spring 2018 Newsletter–all the dirt (and rocks) from the 2017-18 academic year.
 It was a busy one!